 Recent Intel CPUs with the "Nehalem" microarchitecture feature a new C-State, C6, which can reduce the voltage supply of a CPU to zero, but typically reduces power consumption by between 80% and 90%.
-The kernel in Red Hat Enterprise Linux 6 includes optimizations for this new C-State.
+The kernel in Red Hat Enterprise Linux 7 includes optimizations for this new C-State.

 3.2.
-USING CPUFREQ GOVERNORS
+CPUFREQ

-One of the most effective ways to reduce power consumption and heat output on your system is to use CPUfreq.
-CPUfreq - also referred to as CPU speed scaling - allows the clock speed of the processor to be adjusted on the fly.
+One of the most effective ways to reduce power consumption and heat output on your system is CPUfreq.
+CPUfreq - also referred to as CPU speed scaling - is the infrastructure in the Linux kernel that enables to scale the CPU frequency in order to save power.
+CPU scalling can be done automatically depending on the system load, in response to ACPI events, or manually by user-space programs, and it allows the clock speed of the processor to be adjusted on the fly.
 This enables the system to run at a reduced clock speed to save power.
 The rules for shifting frequencies, whether to a faster or slower clock speed, and when to shift frequencies, are defined by the CPUfreq governor.